Activities and Projects

 What is AHLOA’s Mission?

-Our Mission is to enhance the value of Avalon as a place to live and work.
+Our Mission is to enhance the value of Avalon as a place to own property, live and/or work.
 We serve as a central knowledge resource to our members regarding community issues.
-We keep members informed of programs and other local institutions.
+We represent our member’s interests to the Borough officials.
+We keep members informed of AHLOA programs and our activities.
 We undertake special programs to support our mission.

 AHLOA achieves its mission by enabling members to: